MedentzidisCharalampos/Text-Generation-with-a-Recurrent-Neural-Network/README.md

 # Train the model

 The problem can be treated as a standard classification problem.
 Given the previous RNN state, and the input this time step, predict the class of the next character.

-Attach an optimizer, and a loss function: The standard tf.keras.losses.sparse_categorical_crossentropy loss function works in this case because it is applied across the last dimension of the predictions.
+Attach an optimizer, and a loss function:

+The standard tf.keras.losses.sparse_categorical_crossentropy loss function works in this case because it is applied across the last dimension of the predictions.
 Configure the training procedure using the tf.keras.Model.compile method.
 Use tf.keras.optimizers.Adam with default arguments and the loss function.

+Configure checkpoints:

+Use a tf.keras.callbacks.ModelCheckpoint to ensure that checkpoints are saved during training.

+Execute the training:

+To keep training time reasonable, use 10 epochs to train the model.